arcusmaximus/YTSubConverter/README.md

 * `{\i}` - italic
 * `{\u}` - underline
 * `{\fn}` - font.
 (See above for list of allowed fonts)
 * `{\fs}` - font size.
-If you set it to e.g. twice the size defined in the style, the YouTube subtitle will be twice the default size.
-Note that you can't go lower than 75% and that this tag has no effect on Android.
+This tag is relative to the size of the "Default" style (or the first style if there is no "Default").
+For example, if the "Default" style has size 15 and you put `{\fs30}`, the YouTube subtitle will be twice the standard size.
+Note that you can't go lower than 75% and that Android doesn't support custom sizes.
 * `{\c}` or `{\1c}` - regular text color
 * `{\2c}` - unsung karaoke text color
 * `{\3c}` - outline color